mhallin79/lillen/index.md

 Make sure that you check out **[Caravan World's review](review/index.md)** of the Avan Ovation M5 from 2016.

-**Explore Austalia's hidden gems in comfort and style.** With its one-owner history, low mileage, air conditioning, and rego until May 2025, it’s the perfect choice for your next adventure.
+Explore Australia’s hidden gems in comfort and style.
+With its one-owner history, low mileage, climate control, and registration valid until May 2025, it’s the perfect choice for your next adventure.

-Contact Mikael today on 0422 441 135 or [owner@lillen.au](mailto:owner@lillen.au) to arrange a viewing!
+**Contact Mikael today on 0422 441 135 or [owner@lillen.au](mailto:owner@lillen.au) to arrange a viewing!**

 {% include google-analytics.html %}